These Easy Homemade Christmas Decorations Will Make Your Home Merry and Bright

 DIY Reindeer Forest Scene

 Display a herd of reindeer among a forest of handcrafted bottle-brush trees.
 Pull apart short strands of sisal rope, twist them with wire, then use spray paint to create bushy tall-trunk trees.
 Paint a herd of miniature plastic reindeer, add glitter and beaded details, then use a cribbage board to display the trees and Christmas creatures.

 Christmas garlands aren't just for the mantel anymore—use branches around the house for a cohesive Christmas atmosphere.
 Drape a felt-ball garland alongside the pine over a full-length mirror to add playful texture to existing decor.

 Holiday boxes can be a decorating gift of their own.
 Stack nesting boxes on each other, then secure them with ribbon.
 To make your own, cover a variety of boxes in papier-mache.
 This decor can easily be dismantled and stored when the season ends.

 Editor's Tip: If displaying these outside, ensure the display is in a covered space or plan to bring inside if a white Christmas is in store.

 Spell out a seasonal greeting by pinning silver cording to a linen-wrapped piece of foam core.
 Miniature cedar pine dresses up your antiques with extra holiday cheer.

-Metallic spray paint takes a leafy wreath to glamorous new heights.
-Place the weath in a protected, well-ventilated area, then go over it with light strokes of silver spray paint.
+Metallic spray paint takes a DIY magnolia wreath to glamorous new heights.
+Place the wreath in a protected, well-ventilated area, then go over it with light strokes of silver spray paint.
 Consider pulling out a few leaves and flipping them over to the unpainted side to expose a different color and add dimension to the finished wreath.